What is Paid Advertising Readiness?

 ❌ Running ads straight to the homepage

-Homepages are designed for multiple audiences and actions — they include navigation, multiple CTAs, and general messaging.
+Homepages are designed for multiple audiences and actions, they include navigation, multiple CTAs, and general messaging.
 Paid traffic needs focused, distraction-free pages with a single clear action.
 Sending ads to homepages wastes 50-70% of spend on visitors who bounce because the page does not match the ad promise.

 ❌ No conversion tracking in place

 Half of businesses running ads have no conversion tracking beyond basic GA4 pageviews.
 They cannot see which campaigns, ads, or keywords drive sales.
-Without this data, optimisation is impossible and algorithms cannot learn.
+Without this data, optimization is impossible and algorithms cannot learn.
 Installing Google Ads conversion tracking, Meta Pixel, and offline conversion imports takes 2-4 hours and transforms campaign performance.

 ❌ Testing too many things at once

 Beginners often run 20 ads across 5 audiences with 3 budgets and wonder why nothing works.
 Each test needs statistical significance (100+ conversions per variant).
-Running 20 tests on a £1,500 budget means no single test has enough data to produce reliable results.
+Running 20 tests on a $1,500 budget means no single test has enough data to produce reliable results.
 Run one structured test at a time and let it reach significance before changing anything else.

 Industry Benchmarks